Skip To Main Content

 Standard High School Diploma

-Alameda Unified School District issues diplomas of graduation from high school to students who complete the following general requirements:
+Alameda Unified School District issues diplomas of graduation from a comprehensive high school to students who complete the following general requirements per Board Policy 6146.1 High School Graduation Requirements.

 • Accumulation of a minimum of 220 credits (approved by the BOE on February 9, 2021) in the prescribed content areas.

-• Complete twenty (20) hours of community service work during the 9th through 12th grades (with the exception of the Class of 2021 and 2022)
+• Complete twenty (20) hours of community service work during the 9th through 12th grades.

 Academic Requirements